thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/security/listeners.md

 - Set `LISTENER_WSS_PEM_KEY_PASSWORD` variable to the password of your server certificate private key.

 Do not forget to configure the TrustStore by adding the trusted certificates/chains if you require two-way TLS.
-WSs listener is set to the same negotiation subprotocols as [WS](#ws-listener) listener.
+WSS listener is set to the same negotiation subprotocols as [WS](#ws-listener) listener.
 If you need to change this default behavior, update `WSS_NETTY_SUB_PROTOCOLS` parameter appropriately.

 ### Next steps